binaryphile/www.minimak.org/pages/download.md

 There are a number of ways to use Minimak on Windows, including:

-  - Easily switch between the half and full Minimak layouts with [Portable Key Layout](#pkl) - **Recommended**
+  - Easily switch between QWERTY and Minimak layouts with [Portable Key Layout](#pkl) - **Recommended**

   - Create your own customized version of Minimak with the [Microsoft